CivicActions/oipa/policies/releasing.md

-# Releasing an Open Source Project 🛳️
+# Releasing an Open Source Project 🛳️ DRAFT

-<COMPANY_NAME> encourages you to release code as an open source project.
+CivicActions encourages you to release code as an open source project.
 The [Release Policy](release-policy.md) details the requirements.

 The following steps should be taken to release and maintain your open source project using the MIT license:

 1. **Register your release**.
 Create an issue in the XXX repo to register your intended release.